Amsterdam Canal Cruise Tickets

 Note that the configuration of tour boats differs somewhat from operator to operator, and even within the same company.

 Photography / Filming Tip

 Many of the glass-topped boats are completely covered, while some sport an open roof and/or open deck — something to keep in mind if you are planning to film or take pictures.

-That said, during the winter a tour of the tree-lined canals provides a unique experience.
+During the winter a tour of the tree-lined canals provides a special experience.
 With the trees bare, you’ll be able to see much more of the gabled houses.